 - Sand the wires to expose the copper.
 Before soldering, sand-off the thin enamel coat on all the wires including the ground wire.
 Sand away until the copper is exposed.
 If you don’t have sandpaper on hand, you can also burn it off using a soldering iron or a lighter.

 - Twist together and solder.
 Twist the wires together and solder the connections.
 Use your soldering iron to melt a thin coat of solder over the wires.
 Let the wires and solder set and cool completely.Before you begin soldering, make sure to wear proper Personal Protective Equipment (PPE).
 This protects you from exposure to harmful chemicals as well as to avoid inhaling soldering fumes which can be dangerous to your health.

-- Wrap each wire carefully with either an electrical tape.
+- Wrap each wire carefully with electrical tape.
 After the internal wires have cooled completely, wrap each wire with electrical tape to keep them from touching each other and avoid any possible short-circuit situation.

 - Insert and heat the heat-shrink tubing to securely cover the headphone cord.
 Carefully insert the heat-shrink sleeve into your headphone wire and apply enough heat to it in order to constrict it.
 This sleeve will protect and insulate your newly-repaired headphone wire.
-Alternatively, you may also use an electrical tape to wrap the wires if you don’t have a heat-shrink tubing on hand.
+Alternatively, you may also use electrical tape to wrap the wires if you don’t have heat-shrink tubing on hand.

 Repair without soldering

 If you’re not that handy with soldering, no worries!
 You can still fix your broken headphone wires with simpler tools.

 - Remove the rubber covering or sheath.
 Using a wire stripper (or cutter), remove the rubber covering of the wire to reveal the stripped wires.
 Be very careful not to cut through the wire.